 Aikido Centers Chief Instructor - Greg O’Connor

-Greg O’Connor is an internationally known Aikido teacher and author as well as one of the first full-time professional Aikido teachers in the U.S., devoting all his efforts to the instruction and advancement of Aikido on behalf of Aikido World Headquarters in Tokyo .
+Greg O'Connor is an internationally respected Aikido teacher and author as well as one of the first full-time professional Aikido teachers in the U.S..
+For over thirty years now he has devoted all his efforts to teaching and sharing the multi-level and wide-ranging benefits of Aikido.
+His rank of 7th degree black belt was awarded to him by Aikido Doshu Moriteru Ueshiba, Aikido World Headquarters, Tokyo, Japan.

 He is the author of the internationally acclaimed The Aikido Student Handbook and The Elements of Aikido and is widely recognized for his open approach to, and acceptance of, all Aikido styles and methods.
 He also has a respected reputation for his attention to technical aspects and his ability to teach Aikido’s full range of soft through severe application as well as for his abilities with Aikido’s weaponry of both bokken and jo (the buki-waza of aiki-ken and aiki-jo).
 He teaches what he describes as “the full spectrum” of Aikido—it’s full range—from personal growth aspects to global ethics; and from gentle compliance techniques through personal protection and combative capabilities—while at the same time stressing Aikido’s ethical philosophy.
 He is an experienced seminar teacher and custom designs such to meet the specific needs of any dojo, group or organization.